jhollinger/occams-record/src/intro.md

 ### No arbitrary limitations

-OccamsRecord also embraces simplicity by making things easier for you, the person writing code.
+OccamsRecord also embraces simplicity by making things easier for *you*, the person writing code.
 ActiveRecord has poor support for hand-written SQL, advanced eager loading scenarios, and advanced database features like cursors.
 OccamsRecord makes everything simpler by providing all of this in a way that's familiar and easy to use.